Live initialization

 menu.
 So the block uses live initialization and it is declared to initialize the

-BEM event fires on the included menu
+block only when the current BEM event fires on the included menu block.

 The JavaScript implementation of the block map-marks.js uses live initialization depending on the inner block.